Waiting Field

 Non Linear Narrative Tech Week 2022

 How to bridge the digital realm with the physical experience?
-Rather than visualizing data on the screen, in this Tech Week we focused on interpreting information, social trends and ecological phenomena as alternative adventures, including visual, audible, olfactory and even gustative experience.
+Rather than visualizing data on the screen, in this Tech Week, NLN masters focused on interpreting abstract information, social trends and ecological phenomena as alternative manifestations that included visual, audible, olfactory and even gustative experience.

-Having the internet as (real-time) input, six projects were conceived, designed and coded, translating bytes into dynamic installations and performative (inter)actions.
+Having the internet as (real-time) input, six projects were conceived, designed and coded – over the course of four days – translating bytes into dynamic installations and performative (inter)actions.

 The Tech Week 2022 was hosted by Rob Bothof, Mike Rijnierse and Ludmila Rodrigues at Quartair, as an immersive and experimental workshop for the Non Linear Narrative masters of the Royal Academy of Art (KABK), between February 7th and 11th, 2022.